 In connection with the Warrant Agreement as discussed in Note 10, the Company is authorized to issue 3,352,025 warrant shares with a grant date fair value of \$20.37 that will vest in installments on a yearly basis in increasing amounts for a period of five years.
-The Company recognized compensation expense related to these equity-classified warrants in the amount of \$2.0 million and \$4.5 million for the three and nine months ended September 30, 2024, respectively, and \$0.9 million and \$1.5 million for the three and nine months ended September 30, 2023, respectively.
-Compensation expense is recognized over the vesting period, for each of the installments, in increasing amounts over five years and presented under "Sales and marketing expense" in the consolidated statements of operations and comprehensive income.
-There were 181,191 warrant shares which vested in April and were exercised as of September 30, 2024.
-Total unrecognized compensation expense related to these warrants for the remaining vesting period amounted to \$61.3 million as of September 30, 2024.
+Compensation expense is recognized over the vesting period, for each of the installments, in increasing amounts over five years and presented under "Sales and marketing expense" in the condensed consolidated statements of operations and comprehensive income.
+The Company recognized compensation expense related to these equity-classified warrants in the amount of \$0.9 million for the three months ended March 31, 2024.
+There were 181,191 warrant shares which vested in April 2024 and were exercised in June 2024.
+As a result of the termination of the Warrant Agreement as discussed in Note 10, the remaining unvested warrant shares of 3,170,834 were canceled.
+The Company recognized the impact of the canceled unvested warrant shares for contract year 2 in the amount of \$5.2 million for the three months ended March 31, 2025.